dpetersonVT23/Duty-Scheduler/README.md

 # How to Use
 1) Download and Set-Up PyCharm (Free)
-2) Create your Availability Excel file in the correct format
+2) Create your Availability Excel file and History Excel in the correct format
-3) Save the Availability Excel file in the correct location and run the program
+3) Save the Availability Excel file in the correct location and run the program once a month
 4) View your automatically created duty schedule in a calendar like this!

 ![](images/calendar.png)

 ## PyCharm Set-Up
 You only have to do these steps for a first-time set-up.
-The steps below are very general, if you have any trouble please reference this site for detailed instructions for set-up procedures with PyCharm (compatible with Windows and Mac): https://www.jetbrains.com/help/pycharm/quick-start-guide.html
+The steps below are very specific, if you have any trouble please reference this site for detailed instructions for set-up procedures with PyCharm (compatible with Windows and Mac): https://www.jetbrains.com/help/pycharm/quick-start-guide.html

 If you have persistent trouble setting this up, feel free to email me and I am happy to help!